getdish/dish/docs/nate.md

 - fix:
     - delete tag rating
     - profile edit image/avatar/name
-    - add to list insert at bottom not top
-    - drag to sort needs some fixes
     - fix scroll to top to pull down transition

 - lists need a way to change the slug since we auto-generate it first. it should probably just do it one time, so need to track that in db (or some other way?).